 Unfortunately Plato missed the drivers' title for just four points, in the incredibly exciting last race at Brands Hatch.
 Plato won the race, but Gordon Shedden progressed from the back of the grid to fourth place, which was enough for him to take the title.

 In 2016, Plato stays with Team BMR, switching to new car - Subaru Levorg GT.
 Plato struggled through the season and scored only won victory, finishing seventh in the points.
-The season 2017 was even worse, as he finished 12th in the points with only one victory.
+Next year, he finished twelfth in the points with one victory.
+The season 2018 was even worse, as he finished 27th in the points with just one podium.
 It's hist worst season's result since he debuted in BTCC in 1997.